 Anatomy of the Label

-There are four versions of the LED Lighting Facts label available for download:
+The LED Lighting Facts label available for download:

 Anatomy of the LED Lighting Facts® Label